bug-zero/bugzero-gateway/README.md

 Additional user authentication can be controlled through API.

-After successful execution a VPN server is up and client configuration will be written to current directory.
+After successful execution, a VPN server is up and client configuration will be written to the `/etc`.
 Following files will e available.

-- `vpn-instructions.txt`
+- `/etc/vpn-instructions.txt`
-- `vpn-ios-or-mac.mobileconfig`
+- `/etc/vpn-ios-or-mac.mobileconfig`
-- `vpn-ubuntu-client.sh`
+- `/etc/vpn-ubuntu-client.sh`

 ## Client configuration